rocketscience0/cs207-FinalProject/docs/milestone1.md

+# To do:
+- Convert intro to prose
+- Capitalize "Jacobian"

 # Milestone 1 Document

 ## Introduction

-This software aims to numerically evaluate the deivative of any function with high precision utilizing automatic differentiation (AD).
+This software aims to numerically evaluate the derivative of any function with high precision utilizing automatic differentiation (AD).
 Specifically, the Jacobian matrix of dimension $ n\times m $ of any function $func: R^m \rightarrow R^n$ will be computed.
 Automatic differentiation is different from numerical differentiation and symbolic differentiation, which are introduced in the following:

 - Finite differencing equation:
 $$